dqops/dqo/docs/data-sources/csv.md

 | Hive partitioning             | `hive-partitioning`                      | Specifies whether to interpret the path as a hive-partitioned path.                                                                                                                           |
 | Ignore errors                 | `ignore-errors`                          | An option to ignore any parsing errors encountered - and instead ignore rows with errors.                                                                                                     |
 | Auto detect                   | `auto-detect`                            | (Not available in UI) Enables auto-detection of CSV parameters.
 Default is true                                                                                                               |

+### Working with partitioned files

+To work efficiently with partitions, you need to set the `hive-partition` parameter in CSV format settings.
+The option is available under the **Additional CSV format options** panel.

+Hive partitioning splits the table into multiple files under the catalog structure.
+Each of the catalog levels corresponds to a column.
+The catalogs are named in the column_name=value convention.

+!!! info "Partitions discovery"

+    The partitions of the data set and types of columns are discovered automatically.

 ### Environment variables in parameters